SherryK1103/50-States-Flash-Facts/README.md

 ## Description

-AS A citizen of the world
-I WANT a consolidated place that contains info on each US state SO THAT I can learn facts more effectively
-This website will consolidate all necessary info about each state in one page This will be useful for:
+A website where you can easily learn some basic and quick facts about each of the 50 United States of America in a flashcard-like format.
+This website will consolidate all necessary info about each state in one page
+This will be useful for:

 - Travel planning